tc39/notes/meetings/2018-11/nov-27.md

 BFS: I need dietary concerns/any other needs from attendees.
 I need in at least 2 weeks in advance so we can coordinate.

-SCR: Please state your name when you talk so I can record it.
+SFC: Please state your name when you talk so I can record it.

 #### Conclusion/Resolution